Michael (1996 film)

-Michael is a 1996 American comedy fantasy film directed by Nora Ephron.
+Michael is a 1996 American fantasy comedy film directed by Nora Ephron.
 The film stars John Travolta as the Archangel Michael, who is sent to Earth to do various tasks, including mending some wounded hearts.
-The cast also includes Andie MacDowell, William Hurt, Bob Hoskins, Joey Lauren Adams, and Robert Pastorelli as people who cross Michael's path.
+The cast also includes Jean Stapleton, Andie MacDowell, William Hurt, Bob Hoskins, Joey Lauren Adams, and Robert Pastorelli as people who cross Michael's path.

 The original music score was composed by Randy Newman.
-The dance scene and other location shots were filmed at the community center of Holy Trinity Catholic Church in Cornhill, Texas, and on country roads near Walburg, Texas, as well as at Texas' Gruene Hall.
+The dance scene and other location shots were filmed at the community center of Holy Trinity Catholic Church in New Corn Hill, Texas, and on country roads near Walburg, Texas, as well as at Texas' Gruene Hall.

 Plot

 The National Mirror is a tabloid publication that reports primarily on unexplainable phenomena.
 The editor, Vartan Malt, receives a story tip about a woman living with an angel in her house in a small town in Iowa, and decides to send three staff members to investigate.
 He chooses Frank Quinlan; Huey Driscoll, a photographer and owner of the Mirror star Sparky the Wonder Dog; and Dorothy Winters, hired by Malt to eventually replace Driscoll.

 At the boarding house of Pansy Milbank, they meet her tenant Michael.
 While Michael has wings and smells like cookies, he has an unexpected taste for cigarettes and sugar, seems rather boorish at first, and does not appear clean.
 When pressed for the type of angel he is, he replies he is an archangel, with Pansy boasting he triumphed over Lucifer in the War in Heaven.

 After Pansy unexpectedly dies, Frank and Huey decide to take Michael to Chicago.
 Michael reveals that this was his plan from the beginning.
 During the trip, Michael's mission on Earth is slowly revealed to be to get Frank and Dorothy together despite both having had bad experiences with love.

 After Sparky is hit by a truck and killed, Michael brings him back to life.
 In the process, he uses up his allotment of miracles and begins to weaken.
 The group reaches Chicago just in time for Michael to see the Sears Tower (which he has always wanted to see) before disappearing.
-After Frank and Dorothy go their separate ways, Michael returns one more time (this time with Pansy in tow) and successfully gets Frank and Dorothy back together for good.
+After Frank and Dorothy go their separate ways, Michael returns one more time (this time with Pansy in tow) and gets Frank and Dorothy back together for good.